Simon-0000/ESP32s3-hal/components/DCMotor/readme_DCMotor.md

-# Motor Overview
+# DCMotor Overview
-This component defines a motor base class used by other components in the HAL (ex: [DCMotor](../DCMotor/readme_DCMotor.md), [ServoMotor](../ServoMotor/readme_ServoMotor.md))
+This component defines a smart motor interface used by other components in the HAL (ex: [DCMotor](../DCMotor/file.ext))

-# Motor - Interface Functional Overview
+# Bindable - Interface Functional Overview
-Defines a basic motor behavior that is usually implemented by specialized motor components.
-This interface also implements [EnableableSmart](../CommonInterfaces/readme_CommonInterfaces.md) but overriding the syncSelf method is recommended if a master-slave motor relation is desired.
-This class also provides the necessary logic to manage the [PWMTimer](../TimerPWM//readme_TimerPWM.md) and the its current value/state.
+Makes it possible for objects to bind to each other to form a parent/child relationship and allow them to synchronize their state.
+Each bindable objects points to an its children through an unordered_set.
+Each child has a reference to its parent.
+Rebinding a child to an new parent will restructure the old/new links in order to make them coherent.
+Note that circular loops may happen if unproperly used ([linkChild](#void-linkchildbindable-child) doesnt check for it).

-In order to implement the Motor interface, you'll need to [inherit from Motor and override the syncSelf function (optional)](#make-a-class-motor).
+In order to implement Bindable, you'll need to [inherit from Bindable and override the syncSelf function](#make-a-class-bindable)
+.

 </ul>

-## Motor - Application Example
+## Bindable - Application Example

 ### Basic Initialization and Usage

 ```
 //init the objects
-... timerObjA;
-... motorObjA(&timerObjA);
+... bindableObjA;

-motorObjA.enable();// could have enabled timerObjA instead
-motorObjA.setPwm(INT16_MAX);// forward max speed
-...
+... bindableObjB;

-motorObjA.disable();// could have disabled timerObjA instead
-motorObjA.setPwm(323);// warning displayed because the timer is disabled
+bindableObjA.linkChild(bindableObjB);// A->B
+bindableObjB.sync();    //will call syncSelf on bindableObjB
+bindableObjA.sync();    //will call syncSelf on bindableObjA and then on bindableObjB
 ```

-### Make a Motor Class
+### Make a Class Bindable

 ```

 //CMakeLists.txt:
 idf_component_register(.
-                    REQUIRES Motor)
+                    REQUIRES CommonInterfaces)

 //MyComponent.hpp
-#include "Motor.hpp"
+#include "Bindable.hpp"
-class MyMotorClass : public Motor{
+class MyComponent : public Bindable{
 public:
     ...
-    void syncSelf() override;// OPTIONAL (for master-slave)
+    void syncSelf() override;
 };

 ```